albaye/FarmBeats_project/Aware_Kits/Lab1/PowerApps/Python_code.md

 # Write the code to capture telemetry from the Raspberry Pi

+In the [previous step](./Create_IoTHub.md) you created the IoT Hub to be able to receive and send events.
+In this step, you will write the code for the Raspberry Pi and connect to the IoT Hub.

 ## Connect to the Raspberry Pi from Visual Studio Code

 To write the code for the Raspberry Pi, you will use the Remote development capabilities of Visual Studio Code.